With a master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Toilet Distribution Event

-Then I supervised another contract with a big water wholesaler where we went into hotels to see how they used water, and helped them figure out ways to save.
+Then I supervised another contract with a big water wholesaler where we went into hotels to see how they used water.
+We would help them figure out ways to save.
 I discovered that toilets used more water than any other function inside a house or hotel.

 Main Types of Toilets in the United States